Islandora-Labs/islandora_simple_map/README.md

 # Islandora Simple Map

-Islandora module that adds a Google map to an object's display if the object's MODS datastream contains geographic coordinate data.
+Islandora module that appends a Google map to an object's display if the object's MODS datastream contains geographic coordinate data.
+You can see it in action [here](http://digital.lib.sfu.ca/pfp-980/buffalo-stanley-park-vancouver-bc).

 ## Overview